gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 I think it is insufficient to think of shoes as having a single degree of stiffness.
 Midsoles come not only in a variety of material stiffnesses, they also come in a wide variety of shapes.
-The same stiffness material could be cut into a midsole the length of the shoe, or just a narrow crescent underneath the pads of your toes.
+The same material could be cut into a midsole the length of the shoe, or just a narrow crescent underneath the pads of your toes.
 So it’s not just about *how much* bending resistance a shoe provides, it’s also about *where* it provides that bending resistance (and where it doesn’t).
-Because this makes a big difference to how the shoe behaves, let’s talk about this in some more detail:
+Because this makes a big difference in how the shoe behaves, let’s talk about this in some more detail:

 (TODO: illustration comparing different support locations)